 From the Caneel Hill Spur Trail

-From the Caneel Hill Spur Trail at the top of Route 20 (The North Shore Road) just above the Cruz Bay Overlook on the North Shore Road, park in one of the four parking lots and take this trail north and downhill to reach Honeymoon Bay for an 11 minute fairly steep walk.
+From the Caneel Hill Spur Trail at the top of Route 20 (The North Shore Road) just above the Cruz Bay Overlook, park in one of the four parking lots.
+Take this trail north and downhill to reach Honeymoon Bay for an 11-minute fairly steep walk.

 From the Caneel Bay Resort

 Take a taxi or park in their parking area.

 Please note that there is a $20 parking fee at the Caneel Bay Resort, which can be used towards purchases at the resorts’ restaurants and gift shops.

 Bring your parking voucher to get validated if you book a kayak tour or purchase food, beverages, or something from Caneel Bay’s Gift Shop.

 It’s an easy 8 minutes along a paved path through the main area of the resort and then a gravel road along the coast to Honeymoon Beach.

 Honeymoon Beach has flush restrooms, foot showers, hammocks, shaded areas, and a water sports center called The Hut at Honeymoon Beach.
 The Hut rents watersports equipment individually or as an all-inclusive Day Pass for $49 per person: Lounge Chair, Snorkel Gear, Kayak, Stand Up Paddleboard, Float, and Locker with Lock.

 Honeymoon Beach is a favorite destination of day charter boats in St John, which often arrive in the late morning and depart by mid-afternoon.

 Honeymoon Beach offers the possibility of shade beneath the large Maho tree near the center of the beach or under one of the low-lying seagrapes.